Utah's Connection to

 A Protest Against the Elected Gallaudet President Begins

 In 1998, Gallaudet University appointed Celia May Laramie Baldwin, a 1965 graduate of the Utah School for the Deaf and a 1970 graduate of Gallaudet College, to its Board of Trustees.
-The university's president, I. King Jordan, praised Ms. Baldwin's expertise and experience in the field of deaf and hard of hearing education, saying that she would be an excellent asset to the board (Kaila, 1998).
+The university's president, I. King Jordan praised Ms. Baldwin's expertise and experience in the field of Deaf education, saying that she would be an excellent asset to the board (Kaila, 1998).
 Celia May served on the board for seven years until her resignation in May 2006.
 Her resignation resulted from personal threats directed at her by community members regarding the selection of the new president.
 The situation was further complicated when Ryan Commerson, a Gallaudet graduate student and political activist, expressed his disapproval of Dr. Fernandes' new selection as the next president.
 Campus security officers immediately removed Ryan, the plenary speaker at the 2009 Utah Association for the Deaf conference, from the auditorium.
 The students, under the influence of Ryan, also stormed out of the auditorium, demanding to remove Dr. Fernandes from her position.
-The protest lasted approximately a week and a half (Unity for Gallaudet, 2007).
+The protest, a powerful display of student unity and determination, lasted approximately a week and a half (Unity for Gallaudet, 2007).
 After the graduation ceremony ended and the students had to return home for the summer, the protest subsided.

 The Protest Becomes Intense